-I am so excited to have the opportunity to be a host for the Christmas Tour of Homes 2018 again this year along with Carol from The Red Painted Cottage, Joy from The Aspiring Home, and Nicki from Sweet Parrish Place.
+I am so excited to have the opportunity to be a host for the Christmas Tour of Homes 2018 again this year.
+I am teaming up with Carol from The Red Painted Cottage, Joy from The Aspiring Home, and Nicki from Sweet Parrish Place.
 We have such a talented group of bloggers that are participating in the Christmas Tour of Homes this year.
 We will be sharing several blogger’s homes every day for the entire week.
 Be sure to visit every single one for Christmas inspiration.

-I recently heard someone say that those who love to decorate for Christmas and decorate early do it because it brings back childhood memories of Christmastime and I believe that to be true.
+I recently heard someone say that those who love to decorate for Christmas do it because it brings back childhood memories of Christmastime.
+I believe that to be true.

-When I get together will my siblings and my parents this time of year, we talk about the excitement she always had when we decorated our home for Christmas.
+When I get together with my family, we talk about the excitement our mother had when we decorated our home for Christmas.
 We would pull out the same ornaments and decorations every single year and we would squeal when found our favorite things in the storage boxes.
 She always had Christmas music playing and we usually made divinity that evening too.
 She still uses the exact decorations and some of the ornaments are over 50 years old.
 I believe that she is the reason why I love to decorate for Christmas.

-Now that my children are older and the baby is a senior in high school, I have learned something that I wish I could have told my younger self.
-I felt like I wanted my children to be wowed and to think that Santa was good to them but just like me now, they only talk about the things we did at Christmas, not the gifts they received.
+Now that my children are older, I have learned something that I wish I could have told my younger self.
+I felt like I wanted my children to think that Santa was good to them but just like me now, they only talk about the things we did at Christmas, not the gifts they received.
 They talk about how I always make a certain breakfast that made the house smell like cinnamon.
-They talk about the gag gifts that we have given them that still make them laugh.
+Our children talk about the gag gifts that we have given them that still make them laugh.
 They talk about all the Christmas candy that we make every year.

 If you follow my blog, you know that I do not like to overspend or go in debt at Christmastime.
 I try to use Christmas decor that I already have, decor that I have found thrifting, and I may purchase a few things new.
 The Santa Clause painted on canvas was the thing that I purchased last year.
-It came from Hobby Lobby and I think that he will be on my fireplace every year.
-My garland is the garland from Walmart and it is under $13.
+He will be on my fireplace every year.
+Christmas garland is the garland from Walmart and it is under $13.
 I added a few Christmas balls to it and the great thing about this garland is that you can change it up every year.

 I removed the lime green and red bow and replaced it with a beautiful white ribbon.